Daiwa Securities lifts Coinbase Global Inc. [COIN] price estimate. Who else is bullish?

-Coinbase Global Inc. [NASDAQ: COIN] slipped around -4.6 points on Wednesday, while shares priced at $122.55 at the close of the session, down -3.62%.
+Coinbase Global Inc. [NASDAQ: COIN] gained 1.83% on the last trading session, reaching $123.56 price per share at the time.
 The company report on April 19, 2022 that Coinbase Announces Date of First Quarter 2022 Financial Results.

 Sponsored